Clefairyx/Clefairyx/README.md

 - 👾 I’m currently working on ... a multiplayer fighting game in Unreal Engine called JungleBoys

-- ✏️ I’m currently learning ... data science, specifically business analytics at Syracuse University
+- ✏️ I’m currently learning ... data science, specifically business analytics, at Syracuse University

 - 🔍 I’m looking for help with ... optimizing my Unreal Engine project for release on gaming platforms